-- The development can be for therapeutics (novel / repurposed), devices, imaging technologies, diagnostics, computer models and algorithms.
+T he award can be used for all types of development, such as, therapeutics (novel / repurposed), devices, imaging technologies, diagnostics, computer models and algorithms.

-The BHF and your institution's Technology Transfer Office (TTO) are able to provide advice on your project plan.
+The BHF and your institution's Technology Transfer Office (TTO) are able to provide advice on your application.
 A project with potential can be developed between the preliminary outline and full application with guidance from our Translational Awards Committee.

-If you are unsure whether your research is at the appropriate stage or is eligible for funding, please contact a member of the team at [email protected].
+If you are unsure whether your research is at the appropriate stage or is eligible for funding, please contact a member of the team at .

 The award can be used flexibly to advance the medicine or technology in the most effective manner.
-For example, it can be used for staff salaries (excluding PhD studentships), consumables and essential research equipment, IP consultancy fees and outsourcing to contract research organisations.
+For example, it can be used for staff salaries (excluding PhD studentships), consumables and essential research equipment, IP consultancy fees and outsourcing to contract research organisations and relevant training courses.